 For more information about Seattle’s Washington Park Arboretum, go to: http://depts.washington.edu/wpa/index.htm.
 For my two previous 2010 posts about the arboretum, go to SEATTLE’S ARBORETUM: Pretty in Pink and Spring in Seattle.

-To see my web site, which includes photographic prints for sale, please go to LeeRentz.com
+To see my web site, which includes photographic prints for sale and a large archive of my work suitable for print and web publication, please go to LeeRentz.com